British passport: Monarch

 The King, Charles III, is not required to hold a passport because passports are issued in his name and on his authority, thus making it superfluous for him to hold one.
 All other members of the royal family, however, including the heir apparent William, Prince of Wales, do require passports.

 Visa requirements

 Visa requirements for British citizens are administrative entry restrictions by the authorities of other states placed on citizens of the United Kingdom.
-As of March 2023, holders of regular British Citizen passports had visa-free or visa on arrival access to 188 countries and territories, ranking the British Citizen passport 6th in the world in terms of travel freedom (tied with the French, Irish, and Portuguese passports) according to the Henley Passport Index.
-Additionally, Arton Capital's Passport Index ranked the British Citizen passport 5th in the world in terms of travel freedom, with a visa-free score of 169 (tied with the Singaporean, Maltese, Lithuanian, and Slovak passports), as of 28 September 2022.
+As of May 2025, holders of regular British Citizen passports had visa-free or visa on arrival access to 186 countries and territories, ranking the British Citizen passport 6th in the world in terms of travel freedom (tied with the Belgian and Danish passports) according to the Henley Passport Index.
+Additionally, Arton Capital's Passport Index ranked the British Citizen passport 8th in the world in terms of travel freedom, with a visa-free score of 170 (tied with the Cypriot and United States passports), as of 14 May 2025.

 Visa requirements for other categories of British nationals, namely British Nationals (Overseas), British Overseas Citizens, British Overseas Territories Citizens, British Protected Persons, and British Subjects, are different.